 Offices should invest in a telecommunication hub

 In a similar vein, offices will also benefit from dedicated communication hubs and microphones.
-Understandably, affording the Beyerdynamic Phonum or Shure MXA 310 may be difficult to justify for smaller companies.
-If, however, employees frequently telecommute or you make conference calls to other offices, the investment is well worth it.
+Understandably, getting the Beyerdynamic Phonum or Shure MXA 310 may be difficult to justify for smaller companies, but if conference calls between offices are common, they’re probably worth it.

-Think of it like this: by spending money on a good telephony hub, you’re minimizing time wasted.
+Think of it like this: spending money on a good telephony hub minimizes time wasted.
 Depending on the participants’ pay rates, how many people are involved, and how much time is spent repeating and answering, “What?” or getting everyone in on a call individually, you could end up saving quite a bit of money over the long run while increasing productivity.
+Also consider that finding a quiet environment with good acoustics, or improving your space will help a lot.

 Get headphones with a good microphone